oriolsuils/LZ77Compressor/README.md

 # LZ77 Compression

-Text and audio compressor with LZ77 algorithm.
-Made in Java and Netbeans IDE 8.0.2.
+Text and audio compressor with LZ77 and Rice algorithms.
+Developed in Java and Netbeans IDE 8.0.2.